yodkwtf/data-structures-and-algorithms/Big-O Notation/big-o-notation.md

 ```

 In the above code, the space complexity of the `double` function is O(n) because the space required by the algorithm grows linearly with the size of the input.

+## Logarithms

+Big-O notation is often expressed in terms of logarithms.
+Logarithms are the inverse of exponentiation.
+They are used to describe the rate of growth of a function.
+The base of the logarithm is usually 2, 10, or e.

+The general form of a logarithm is:

+> <p>log<sub>n</sub>(value) = exponent ---> n<sup>exponent</sup> = value</p>

+#### Examples:

+- <p>log<sub>2</sub>(8) = 3 ---> 2<sup>3</sup> = 8</p>

+  In the above example, the logarithm of 8 to the base 2 is 3 because 2 raised to the power of 3 is 8.

+- <p>log<sub>5</sub>(25) = 2 ---> 5<sup>2</sup> = 25</p>

+  In the above example, the logarithm of 25 to the base 5 is 2 because 5 raised to the power of 2 is 25.

+#### Logarithmic Time Complexity

+Logarithmic time complexity is represented as O(log n).
+It is the most efficient time complexity after O(1).
+It is commonly found in algorithms that divide the problem in half each time.

+It may come up a lot in the following scenarios:

+- Searching algorithms like Binary Search
+- Efficient sorting algorithms like Quick Sort
+- Divide and conquer algorithms like Merge Sort
+- Recursion involves logarithmic space complexity